crashwny/gardisto/README.md

 The Gardisto server and each satellite host needs to have user 'gardisto', and satellites with their SSH key added and verified SSH access to Gardisto server.
 The central server should not have ssh keys on the satellites.
  - Run this command as root on the server: `~/gardisto/server-setup.sh`
-   - Check /var/gardisto/gardisto to make sure that SERVER_FQDN is accessible on your network.
- - Copy `~/gardisto/satellite-setup.py` to the satellite and run as root.
+ - Next, run this also as root: `scp -r satellite-setup.sh ./collectors username@satellitehostFQDN:/tmp/`

 <!---
  - `useradd -m -s /bin/bash gardisto`